schwatter/e2Fhem/README.md

 - create folder fhem : /usr/lib/enigma2/python/Plugins/Extensions/fhem/
 - push all files in
+- no, static and dynamic csrfToken are fine.
-- static csrfToken is ok.
-Dynamic not till yet.
+- But static and dynamic csrfToken is semi-automatic.
+Hit getToken in settings.
 - stateFormat : Doublequotes (") inside HTML-Tags break matching device.
 Use singlequotes (')
 - Sometimes at the first setup, there are problems with logindetails, so: